k1zang/models/README.md

 }
 ```

-This tool is designed for professionals who require flexibility.
+Designed for professionals who require flexibility.
 Simply override the components you need to customize.

 ## Usage